Old Dog Sneezing Happens For Several Reasons

-Although uncommon, vets see a few annual cases of an older dog sneezing due to a intranasal tumor.
+Although uncommon, vets see a few annual cases of an older dog sneezing due to an intranasal tumor.
 Sneezing starts as occasional with a bloody discharge present in only one side of the nose.
-The process is slow, but eventually the dog sneezing increases.
-Unfortunately intranasal tumors are usually malignant and hard to treat due to the location of the tumor.
+The process is slow, but eventually the elderly dog sneezing increases.
+Unfortunately, intranasal tumors are usually malignant and hard to treat due to the location of the tumor.
 Anytime blood is present, see a vet.

 So, if the sneezing comes on quickly over and over, get a flashlight and check inside the nose.

 Reverse Sneezing – What Is It?

 Most dog owners have dealt with an episode of reverse sneezing at one point or another.
 It sounds like the dog is pulling air into his nose or snorting.
 The incident usually lasts maybe a couple of seconds to a minute.
 Although it sounds concerning to dog owners, reverse sneezing is usually nothing to worry about and the dog is back to normal within minutes.

 The most common cause of reverse sneezing in dogs is a spasm resulting from a soft palate.
 The spasm temporarily narrows the airway which makes it hard for the dog to take in air.